-The concept of the timeline was introduced even since Ancient Greece, and William James, one of the parents of modern psychology, has affirmed over a century ago that our perceptions of the events of our lives span over « a string of time ».
-Therefore, for thousands of years, it has been acknowledged that people had their own representation of time, in themselves.
-In other words, each person has its own way of representing, storing, and keeping time in their own body.
+The concept of the timeline was introduced even since Ancient Greece, and William James, one of the parents of modern psychology, affirmed over a century ago that our perceptions of the events of our lives span over « a string of time ».
+Therefore, for thousands of years, it has been acknowledged that people had their own representation of time in themselves.
+In other words, each person has their own way of representing, storing, and keeping time in their own body.

-It was said, at the beginnings of developing the timeline, that, in general, Europeans tend to represent their timeline as passing through them, facing the future, living in the present and with the past behind them.
-This is classical In Time position.
+At the beginning of developing the timeline, it was said that Europeans generally tend to represent their timeline as passing through them, facing the future, living in the present, and with the past behind them.
+This is a classical In Time position.

 (keep reading ↓)

-Americans, on the other hand, represent the timeline in front of them, with the past on the left, the present in front of them and the future on the right.
+On the other hand, Americans represent the timeline in front of them, with the past on the left, the present in front of them, and the future on the right.
 It is the classical Meta Time (Through Time) position.

 (keep reading ↓)

-This generalization was later retracted because people can have very different perceptions in different contexts (e.g. In Time relaxing during the weekend, but “very” Meta Time during business hours).
-All the other positions derive from these two basic ones, with little variation.
-According to the way someone perceives it, the timeline is split into two big categories: In Time and Meta Time.
+This generalization was later retracted because people can have different perceptions in different contexts (e.g., In Time relaxing during the weekend, but “very” Meta Time during business hours).
+All the other positions derive from these two basic ones, with slight variation.
+According to how someone perceives it, the timeline is split into two big categories: In Time and Meta Time.

 Some specialists also consider Between Time and/or Across Time, arguing that they cannot be classified as subtypes of one of the above.

-Before anything else, it is important to keep in mind that there are no “In Time people” and “Meta Time people”, even though these attitudes are easier to approach concerning an (apparently) dichotomous meta-type.
-The timeline offers important clues as to how a client will think and react in the context for which the timeline was elicited.
-Throughout one’s life, this perception may change in relation to a lot of factors.
+Before anything else, it is essential to keep in mind that there are no “In Time people” and “Meta Time people”, even though these attitudes are easier to approach concerning an (apparently) dichotomous meta-type.
+The timeline offers essential clues as to how a client will think and react in the context for which the timeline was elicited.
+Throughout one’s life, this perception may change about many factors.
 People often present both characteristics in different contexts.

 The perception of time in different cultures

-For example, in Spain, Italy, Portugal, there is a predominantly In Time perception.
-There is, in extremes, that ”dolce far niente”, that can be found in Romanians as well.
+For example, there is predominantly In Time perception in Spain, Italy, and Portugal.
+There is, in extremes, that ”dolce far niente” can also be found in Romanians.
 Romanians have a strong inclination towards In Time, even when it comes to projects.
-Planning is not one of our strong suits, as a people.
-All this considered, a very interesting phenomenon is happening in Romania right now, from a generational change standpoint.
+Planning is not one of our strong suits as a people.
+All this considered, a fascinating phenomenon is happening in Romania from a generational change standpoint.
 Muşătoiu (2006) shows, in an article that was awarded in the science and technology section of the Young Journalist of 2007 contest, organized by Freedom House and Edipresse AS, how the psychology of the personality is being influenced by technology in Romania and labels the Y generation as multitasking and technological par excellence.

-People with a Meta Time perspective are by excellence business people.
+People with a Meta Time perspective are excellent business people.
 There is no way that a business freelancer will ever accomplish anything if he or she does not have a Meta Time perspective.

-You will rarely find people in leadership positions with an In Time perspective, and they will not remain there for long.
-Any job that requires that ability to work with more than one schedule, to plan and do more than one thing at a time demands a Meta Time perspective.
+You rarely find people in leadership positions with an In Time perspective, and they will not remain there for long.
+However, any job requiring the ability to work with more than one schedule and to plan and do more than one thing at a time demands a Meta Time perspective.

-Japan, USA, Germany, China offer examples of Meta Time cultures.
+Japan, the USA, Germany, and China offer examples of Meta Time cultures.
 It is the subjective opinion of the author of this article that it is highly likely that in certain countries before they went under American economic influence, there was a clear and dominant In Time perception 60-90 years ago.
-With the loans from the American funds, the population started not only to change their mentality towards a new value system, but also their perception of time, from In Time to Meta Time.
+With the loans from the American funds, the population started changing their mentality towards a new value system and their perception of time, from In Time to Meta Time.

 Example of complex representation of a timeline by Philmore1q2w3e4r (Own work) [CC BY-SA 3.0], via Wikimedia Commons